Postgraduate Research: How to Apply

 I've accepted my offer and paid my fees, do I still need to register?

-How long will it take for the PAC application to be assessed?
+How long will it take for my online application to be assessed?

 Students are advised to submit their application form as soon as possible.
 Normally an initial assessment is carried out when all required documentation is available (2-4 weeks).
 If additional information is required, the applicant will be notified.

-Do I have to fill out the whole PAC application form?
+Do I have to fill out the online application in full?
 Are there any sections I don't need to fill out?

 All applicants including DCU graduates or current students should include as much relevant information as possible in each section.
 Use 'N/A' for sections that are not relevant to you e.g. native English speakers do not need proof of English language competency.
 Mandatory fields where N/A cannot be used are highlighted with a red asterix *